xmake-io/xmake-docs/manual/project_target.md

 add_cxxflags("/GR-", {tools = {"clang_cl", "cl"}})
 ```

 !> Not just for compile flags, but also for link flags such as add_ldflags, which also work.
+For link flags, the user must specify
+if they want to target the C or C++ linker, such as "clang" for C and "clangxx" for C++.

 ### target:add_mflags